maryletteroa/maryletteroa.github.io/_posts/2021-06-02-hundred-days-of-python.md

 3. While loops, should still be wary of while loops!

-4. Formulating the evaluation (if/else statements) to decide the game was tough!
+4. Formulating the `evaluation` function (if/else statements) to decide the game was nuanced.

 #### Day 10 - Calculator